joelouthan/theologic.us/content/posts/prayers/2020-09-10-am_prayers.md

 Lord bless my city and her people.

-**1 Chronicles 29:18 O LORD, the God of Abraham, Isaac, and Israel, our fathers, keep forever such purposes and thoughts in the hearts of your people, and direct their hearts toward you.**
+> **1 Chronicles 29:18 O LORD, the God of Abraham, Isaac, and Israel, our fathers, keep forever such purposes and thoughts in the hearts of your people, and direct their hearts toward you.**

-**Acts 17:32 - 18:11 Now when they heard of the resurrection of the dead, some mocked.
-But others said, “We will hear you again about this.”
-So Paul went out from their midst.
-But some men joined him and believed, among whom also were Dionysius the Areopagite and a woman named Damaris and others with them.**
+> **Acts 17:32 - 18:11 (CSB) When they heard about the resurrection of the dead, some began to ridicule him, but others said, “We’d like to hear from you again about this.”
+So Paul left their presence.
+However, some people joined him and believed, including Dionysius the Areopagite, a woman named Damaris, and others with them.**

-**After this Paul left Athens and went to Corinth.
-And he found a Jew named Aquila, a native of Pontus, recently come from Italy with his wife Priscilla, because Claudius had commanded all the Jews to leave Rome.
-And he went to see them, and because he was of the same trade he stayed with them and worked, for they were tentmakers by trade.
-And he reasoned in the synagogue every Sabbath, and tried to persuade Jews and Greeks.**
+> **After this, he left Athens and went to Corinth, where he found a Jew named Aquila, a native of Pontus, who had recently come from Italy with his wife Priscilla because Claudius had ordered all the Jews to leave Rome.
+Paul came to them, and since they were of the same occupation, tentmakers by trade, he stayed with them and worked.
+He reasoned in the synagogue every Sabbath and tried to persuade both Jews and Greeks.**

-**When Silas and Timothy arrived from Macedonia, Paul was occupied with the word, testifying to the Jews that the Christ was Jesus.
-And when they opposed and reviled him, he shook out his garments and said to them, “Your blood be on your own heads!
+> **When Silas and Timothy arrived from Macedonia, Paul devoted himself to preaching the word and testified to the Jews that Jesus is the Messiah.
+When they resisted and blasphemed, he shook out his clothes and told them, “Your blood is on your own heads!
 I am innocent.
 From now on I will go to the Gentiles.”
-And he left there and went to the house of a man named Titius Justus, a worshiper of God.
-His house was next door to the synagogue.
-Crispus, the ruler of the synagogue, believed in the Lord, together with his entire household.
-And many of the Corinthians hearing Paul believed and were baptized.
-And the Lord said to Paul one night in a vision, “Do not be afraid, but go on speaking and do not be silent, for I am with you, and no one will attack you to harm you, for I have many in this city who are my people.”
-And he stayed a year and six months, teaching the word of God among them.**
+So he left there and went to the house of a man named Titius Justus, a worshiper of God, whose house was next door to the synagogue.
+Crispus, the leader of the synagogue, believed in the Lord, along with his whole household.
+Many of the Corinthians, when they heard, believed and were baptized.**

+> **The Lord said to Paul in a night vision, “Don’t be afraid, but keep on speaking and don’t be silent.
+For I am with you, and no one will lay a hand on you to hurt you, because I have many people in this city.”
+He stayed there a year and a half, teaching the word of God among them.**